contentful/field-editors/packages/boolean/README.md

 # @contentful/field-editor-boolean

-This package contains a React `BooleanEditor` component and an extension that is used as for `Boolean` field type in the Contentful web application.
+This package contains a React `BooleanEditor` component and an extension that is used as default for `Boolean` field type in the Contentful web application.

 ## Commands